Andriy Portnov: Other criminal cases

 On 15 January 2015, the Ministry of Internal Affairs of Ukraine declared Portnov wanted in a criminal case, on the basis of Art.
 191 part 3 of the Criminal Code (misappropriation of property by abuse of office).
 According to the Kyiv Prosecutor's Office, in June 2010, Portnov, with the help of his official position, illegally headed the Department of Constitutional Law of the Taras Shevchenko National University of Kyiv, and also seized the university's funds in the form of salaries.
 In addition, in order to illegally influence the judicial system of Ukraine, Portnov became a member of the High Council of Justice as a representative of a higher education institution.

-Portnov denies all these accusations, considering them a manifestation of political persecution.
+Portnov denied all these accusations, considering them a manifestation of political persecution.
 On 28 May 2015, the relevant criminal investigation was launched by the Prosecutor General's Office of Ukraine.
-On November 12, 2015, the Pechersk District Court of Kyiv terminated the search for Portnov in connection with the establishment of his whereabouts.
+On 12 November 2015, the Pechersk District Court of Kyiv terminated the search for Portnov in connection with the establishment of his whereabouts.

 On 8 January 2016, the Chancellery of the Court of Justice in Luxembourg reported that the Council of the European Union had not lodged an appeal within the prescribed time and the EU Court's decision of 26 October 2015 declaring all EU Council decisions imposing international sanctions on Andrei Portnov illegal.
 The European Court of Justice in Luxembourg, after analyzing the accusations against Portnov by the Ukrainian authorities, the position of the EU ambassador to Ukraine and the acts of the EU Council, found the EU Council's decision contrary to European standards, completely lifted the sanctions and ordered the EU to pay Portnov's expenses.

 On 12 April 2016, the European Union complied with the decision of the EU Court of Justice in the Portnov VS EU Council case, which recognized the unlawful actions of the EU Council on the introduction of international sanctions against Portnov.
 On 20 December 2018, a federal court in Canada refused to lift sanctions from the former official and pay him monetary compensation.

-In November 2019, the journalistic project "Slidstvo.Info" reported that since 2017, Portnov, through social networks and instant messengers, has dealt with threats to prosecutors who worked on criminal cases with his participation.
+In November 2019, the journalistic project "Slidstvo.Info" reported that since 2017, Portnov, through social networks and instant messengers, had dealt with threats to prosecutors who worked on criminal cases with his participation.
 In the spring of 2019, the RRB opened criminal proceedings on the fact of threats to one of the prosecutors, at the same time opening an investigation against the prosecutor himself on the initiative of Portnov's lawyer.
 Subsequently, the GPU decided to withdraw the investigation of threats from the State Security Bureau and handed it over to the Security Service.